labbces/ContFree-NGS/README.md

 <img src="https://github.com/labbces/ContFree-NGS/blob/main/images/ContFree-NGSPipeline.png" width="500">

-To assess the contamination of a NGS dataset, ContFree-NGS exploits a taxonomic classification file containing a taxon ID (NCBI Taxonomic ID) for every sequence in the dataset.
-This taxonomic classification file can be generated with a taxonomic classification tool, such as `Kraken2` (Wood et al., 2019) or `Kaiju` (Menzel et al., 2016).

 a) The user generates a taxonomic classification file and run ContFree-NGS providing a target taxon.

 b) ContFree-NGS creates an indexed database for the NGS dataset to reduce processing time;